johnfraserss/ICS3C/Assignments/10 - Culminating/README.md

 The following survey will be conducted during class time to you and your ICS 3C and 3U peers.

   1. On a scale from 0 to 10, how fun is programming?
-  2. What is your favourite integer between 0 and 50?
+  2. What percentage of the software development process would you estimate is spent writing code?
   3. Name one aspect of being a good digital citizen.
   4. Name one job that you can pursue with a background in computer science.
   5. Briefly explain why programming is a useful skill.

 You will be given the results in the form of a spreadsheet.
 Using the knowledge you've acquired from this course, store the information in two different ways so that they can be used in Python programs.

-Write programs to determine at least **five** of the following in **two different ways** each:
+Write programs to determine at least **five** of the following:

 * The median result in response to the first question.
 * The mode (i.e., most common) result in response to the first question.